benngarcia/rails_async_methods/README.md

 the ```async_example_method_with_args``` method will have a signature that matches the original method.
 This makes testing and debugging during development faster, as both sync and async method calls will fail when called with improper arguments instead of silently failing as an active job.

 ### Object Wrapper
-Alternatively, if you don't to declare methods as async in your model, you can utilize the async object wrapper made available globally to all objects.
+Alternatively, if you don't want to declare methods as async in your model, you can utilize the async object wrapper made available globally to all objects.
 ```ruby
 class ResourceController < ApplicationController
     def create